rqzrqh/matchengine_rust/README.md

 ### TODO

 1.Replay from a specificed offset.
-But the rust-library of kafka and rdkafka aren't yet support this feature, the rocketmq also is incomplete.
+But the rust-rdkafka seems not support it.

 2.Use a better decimal library for rescale a value.
 The rust_decimal's function of rescale only support decimal part, not support integer part.